Honda NSX (second generation): 2011 onwards

 The new NSX would be developed in collaboration between Honda's divisions in Japan and the United States.
 Initial planning was done in Japan, before a joint Japanese-American development team was established.
 Development of the engine, hybrid system and transmission would be done at Honda's Automobile R&D Center facility in Tochigi, Japan, while development of the rest of the vehicle was concentrated at the Honda R&D Americas development center in Ohio, United States.
 Ted Klaus, a Honda engineer since 1990 and future president of Honda Performance Development, was chosen as the global large project leader of the project, while Ryoji Tsukamoto was the large project leader in Japan.
 Many of the engineers who worked on the car had previously worked on Honda's various motorsport programs.

 Early on, the car's core development team met the creators of the original NSX to understand the philosophy behind it on a deeper level.
 The first-generation model's development team also shared memories, diagrams and schematics from its development, helping the new team establish their vision of what the new car should be like: not a newer version of the original model, but rather a completely new car that maintained the core values of the original.
 The original NSX's development leaders had encouraged the new team to not directly copy what they did, and the large project leader of the original NSX, Shigeru Uehara, himself had expressed that everything they wanted to do with the first-generation NSX was ultimately accomplished, and as such he wished that the new NSX's development team be given full freedom to design a new car.
-In terms of the core NSX values, the team felt the car should have performance that would be accessible to less experienced drivers, yet the car should "come alive" with a skilful driver behind the wheel.
+In terms of the core NSX values, the team felt the car should have performance that would be accessible to less experienced drivers, yet the car should "come alive" with a skillful driver behind the wheel.
 Everyday usability as well as strong visibility and ergonomics were also deemed as essential values of the NSX.
 Although the car would use various technologies, the team still wanted it to retain a "real analogue 'sports car' feeling".
 The team also opted to focus more on the driving feel of the car rather than purely trying to obtain certain performance figures, with Klaus stating: "The NSX has never been about a set of figures on a piece of paper.
 As with the original, the eventual power figure won't grab headlines, for instance, but the qualities that you can't write down, such as driver involvement and pleasure, are the ones that will matter."